History of gardening: Introduction

 Byzantium and Moorish Spain continued horticultural traditions after the 4th century AD and the decline of Rome.
 By this time, a separate horticultural tradition formed in China, which was transmitted to Japan, where it developed into aristocratic gardens featuring miniaturized and simulated natural landscapes centered on ponds, and the severe Zen garden form featured at temples.

-In Europe, gardening revived in Languedoc and the Île-de-France in the 13th century.
+In Europe, the medieval garden developed slowly, perhaps with a particular revival in Languedoc and the Île-de-France in the 13th century.
+By the end of the period, an interest in ornamental gardens was well developed.
 The rediscovery of descriptions of antique Roman villas and gardens led to the creation of a new form of garden, the Italian Renaissance garden, in the late 15th and early 16th centuries.
 The Spanish Crown built the first public parks of this era in the 16th century, both in Europe and the Americas.
 The formal garden à la française, exemplified by the Gardens of Versailles, became the dominant horticultural style in Europe until the middle of the 18th century, when the English landscape garden and the French landscape garden acceded to dominance.
 In the 19th century, a welter of historical revivals and Romantic cottage-inspired gardening emerged.
 In England, William Robinson and Gertrude Jekyll were influential proponents of the wild garden and the perennial garden, respectively.
 Andrew Jackson Downing and Frederick Law Olmsted adapted European forms for North America, especially influencing the design of public parks, campuses and suburban landscapes.
 Olmsted's influence extended well into the 20th century.

 The 20th century saw the influence of modernism in the garden: from the articulate clarity of Thomas Church to the bold colors and forms of the Brazilian Roberto Burle Marx.

 Environmental consciousness and sustainable design practices, such as green roofs and rainwater harvesting, are becoming widely practiced as innovations in these fields continue to develop.